-Parents should be asked to maintain the safe distance between other parents during drop-off and pick-up times.
-Also, signs with instructions should be put everywhere so that to maintain this practice.
+Parents should be asked to maintain a safe distance between other parents during drop-off and pick-up times.
+Also, signs with instructions should be put everywhere to maintain this practice.

 Each nursery should have a member of the team responsible for regularly cleaning and disinfecting objects that are touched by children and staff members.
-These include high-risk contact areas such as door handles, toys, phones, keyboards, light switches, taps, toilet flushes, sinks, countertops, handrails and bannisters, shared PCs etc. Children should be supported to ensure they wash their hands properly.
+These include high-risk contact areas such as door handles, toys, phones, keyboards, light switches, taps, toilet flushes, sinks, countertops, handrails, and banisters, shared PCs, etc. Children should be supported to ensure they wash their hands properly.

-To create a hygiene plan for crèches and daycare centres is a challenge, but urgently needed in times of a pandemic.
+Creating a hygiene plan for crèches and daycare centers is a challenge, but urgently needed in times of a pandemic.
 Checklists help to implement the safety and hygiene measures quickly and correctly.
 Paper lists can be an obstacle in this case because information can be lost and the exchange between responsible persons becomes more difficult.